-1. Transport Local Authority of the Year
+1. Regional Transport Authority of the Year

-Submissions for this category should demonstrate how changes to bus services have brought about improvements.
-An increase in passengers or customer satisfaction ratings are two examples of the ways success could be documented.
+This Award is open to all UK and Ireland bus operators to nominate specific bus services they operate.
+A submission in this category should demonstrate how changes to bus services and facilities have brought about improvements.
+An increase in passenger numbers; modal shift; improved customer satisfaction ratings; or improved reliability are all examples of the ways success could be documented.

-8. Ferry Operator of the Year
+4. Ferry Operator of the Year

 This Award is open to ferry operators that run services from ports located in the UK and Ireland.
 Entries for this Award should outline the range of initiatives that the operator has been involved in to improve services and facilities together with results that have been achieved.
 Figures on performance, reliability, passenger growth and customer satisfaction would be included in the submission.

-13. Transport Supplier of the Year
+6. Transport Hub of the Year

-Entries must demonstrate that the project was remarkable in one or more of the following areas: (a) scale or ambition; (b) technical innovation; (c) in making a demonstrable improvement to the operation of the infrastructure network of which they form part, either locally, regionally or nationally and (d) in being completed within cost and budget.
+Entries must demonstrate that the project was remarkable in one or more of the following areas: (a) scale or ambition; (b) design; (c) technical innovation; (d) in making a demonstrable improvement to the operation of the infrastructure network of which they form part, either locally, regionally or nationally and (e) in being completed within cost and budget.
 Appropriate figures and statistics must be included.

 For large projects consisting of a number of phases, entries may be submitted at the end of an individual phase as well as on completion of the whole project.

-18. Transport Team/Partnership of the Year
+14. Bus Operator of the Year

-20. Frontline Employee of the Year
+15. Rail Operator of the Year

 AWARDS NOMINATED BY THE JUDGES

-21. Outstanding Contribution to Transport
+17. Outstanding Contribution to Transport

-22. Lifetime Contribution to Transport
+18. Lifetime Contribution to Transport